 - 2 teaspoons pure vanilla extract

-- 1½ cups M&M's or other chocolate candies, divided
+- 1 ½ cups M&M's or a mixture of M&M's and chocolate chips, divided

 - Preheat oven to 350°F. Line two baking sheets with silicone mats or parchment paper.